-- You should continue to use our in-network pharmacies to get your prescriptions filled until your membership in our plan ends.
-Usually, your prescription drugs are only covered if they are filled at an in-network pharmacy including through our mail-order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+• You should continue to use our in-network pharmacies to get your prescriptions filled until your membership in our plan ends.
+Usually, your

+• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).